Sidney Jeffryes

 Sidney Harry Jeffryes (20 July 1884 – 16 October 1942) was an early Australian wireless telegraphy operator.
-Trained by Australasian Wireless Co., Ltd., he was initially employed on coastal shipping and established at least one record for distance transmission.
-But he is best known for his service as the wireless officer at Cape Denison during the second year (February 1913 − December 1913) of the Australasian Antarctic Expedition under the command of explorer Douglas Mawson.
-His service ended in September 1913, two months prior to the relief of the shore party, when Jeffryes developed symptoms of paranoia and had to be relieved of his duties.
+Trained by Australasian Wireless, he was initially employed on coastal shipping and established at least one record for distance transmission.
+But he is best known for his service as the wireless officer at Cape Denison during the second year of the Australasian Antarctic Expedition, from February 1913 to December 1913, under the command of explorer Douglas Mawson.
+Jeffryes' service ended in September 1913, two months prior to the relief of the shore party, after he developed symptoms of paranoia and had to be relieved of his duties.

 Early life and family

-Jeffryes was born in Toowoomba, Queensland in 1884, second son of Henry Jeffryes and Helena (sometimes Ellen) Jeffryes née White.
-His father was a postmaster and telegraphist with the Queensland Post and Telegraph and following federation with the Postmaster-General's Department.
-Sidney's given name is indexed as Sydney in the records of the Queensland Registrar of BMD, but this may simply be a transcription error.
-His father Henry was a child of Henry Jeffryes and Sarah Jeffryes née Bland.
-After a long career with the Post Office, his father passed in 1910.
-His mother Helena was born in Essex in the UK c.
+Jeffryes was born in Toowoomba, Queensland in 1884, second son of Henry Jeffryes and Helena (sometimes Ellen) Jeffryes (née White).
+His father was a postmaster and telegraphist with the Queensland Post and Telegraph Department and, following federation, with the Australian Postmaster-General's Department.
+Sidney's given name is indexed as "Sydney" in the Queensland register of births, deaths and marriages, but that might be a transcription error.
+Sidney's father, Henry, was a child of Henry Jeffryes and Sarah Jeffryes (née Bland).
+After a long career with the Post Office, Sidney's father died in 1910.
+His mother, Helena, was born in Essex in the UK c.
 1853 and her father was William White.
 She died in 1932.

 There were at least seven children of the marriage: